vpayno/exercism-workspace/go/clock/clock-doc.md

 func (c Clock) Subtract(m int) Clock
 ```

-Subtract returns a clock with the subtracted minutes\.
+Subtract returns a clock with the subtracted minutes.